Niece Waidhofer Arches Back, Flaunts Ample Chest & Bodacious Booty In Steamy Snap

 “I love your sexiness and my god you have amazing curves,” wrote a second fan, adding several siren emoji.

-“[Y]ou don’t seem to have a bad angle when it comes to your pictures, a third Instagram user chimed in.
+“[Y]ou don’t seem to have a bad angle when it comes to your pictures,” a third Instagram user chimed in.

-“You look sexy and you look good in all your pictures,” added fourth follower with a flame emoji.
+“You look sexy and you look good in all your pictures,” added a fourth follower with a flame emoji.

-Last month, Niece shared an update that saw her flashing plenty of skin in a tiny bikini top that exposed a good deal of her cleavage.
+Last month, Niece shared an update that saw her flashing plenty of skin in a tiny bikini top which exposed a good deal of her cleavage.
 She paired it with an amazingly short miniskirt.
-The pieces were covered with gold beads, giving them an glam vibe.
+The pieces were covered with gold beads, giving them a glam vibe.
 She looked drop-dead gorgeous as she faced the camera, showcasing her hourglass shape and flat abs.